code-423n4/2023-09-maia/README.md

 ```

 # Tests

-_Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report._

-_Note: Many wardens run Slither as a first pass for testing.
-Please document any known errors with no workaround._

 **Here is an example of a full script to run the first time you build the contracts in both Windows and Linux:**